St. Peters Food

 with little effort, plastic, a hard wood, such as maple, or any

-nonporous surface can be used safety if used properly.
+nonporous surface can be used safely if used properly.
 Here's how:

 to clean.

-the diswasher or by rinsing it in a diluted chlorine bleach solution of 1
+the dishwasher or by rinsing it in a diluted chlorine bleach solution of 1

 tablespoon bleach to 1 gallon of water.
 You can keep such a solution